uit-hdl/pippeline/README.md

 available questionnaire data.
 See also the next section.
 Set working directory inside pippeline, if you are working from RStudio.

+Also don't forget to set up *pippelinen* folder in globals.R - ```pipFolder```.
+It is used for storing results from pippeline, including SOP, outliers, reports and cleaned data.

 That's it.
 Now write in an R terminal: